Thursday, December 12, 2019

 I stumbled across an unusual scrap of Internet lore regarding the name Haneyville.
 I have no idea if the information is correct.
 A question was posed in the "Albuquerque Memories" Facebook group: "What celebrity have you met in Albuquerque? (other than Breaking Bad cast members).
 One of J. Chris Haney's responses is posted below.
 The 'High Noon' he refers to is a restaurant in Old Town Albuquerque.
 (Haneyville was the name given in the movie to Los Lunas, NM, not Madrid, NM.)

-Amusement park stuff comes from Uncle Cliff's Amusement Park in Albuquerque, but scene looks like it was filmed in Los Lunas.
+The amusement-park stuff comes from Uncle Cliff's Amusement Park in Albuquerque, but the scene looks like it was filmed in Los Lunas.

 Wad of cash - east side of Rio Grande river, since water appears to be flowing from right to left, from north to south (34.804022°, -106.716608°)

-Oliver Farnsworth's residence.
-Apparently this location is in a townhouse in the Villa Serena gated neighborhood of Four Hills Village, a community roughly ten acres in size.
+This location is in a townhouse, or perhaps a couple of townhouses, in the Villa Serena gated neighborhood of Four Hills Village, a community roughly ten acres in size.
 (Note: NOT the Villa Serena Apartments, which is located on Indian School Rd.
 NE.)

 View of big city - Manhattan, NYC - View south along 7th Ave. from roughly 50th St./ Oliver Farnsworth's residence.